faquin/RFM69-Particle/Examples/README.md

-##These examples are not tested for Particle Photon
+##"Photon" directory "Hello World" example the only one tested for Particle Photon